Z30nn/E-Responde_MobileApp/FIREBASE_DATABASE_RULES.md

-# Firebase Database Rules for Crime Reports
+# Firebase Database Rules for E-Responde

-The current error `PERMISSION_DENIED: Permission denied` occurs because the Firebase database security rules don't allow writing to the crime reports paths.
-You need to update your Firebase database rules to allow authenticated users to submit crime reports.
+Complete Firebase Realtime Database security rules for the E-Responde application, including crime reports, notifications, emergency contacts, and VoIP calling.

-## Updated Database Rules
+## Complete Database Rules

 Go to your Firebase Console → Realtime Database → Rules and replace the current rules with these: